 Dogs are required to be on leash on the trail, but this wasn’t strictly followed by the many locals and their dogs on the track on the morning we hiked it.
 Note that there’s a lot of rocky stairs during the ascent – make sure you wear proper walking shoes.

-Of course, climbing a mountain isn’t the only way on the Sunshine Coast to enjoy spectacular views, with many lookouts of course also accessible by road.
+Of course, climbing a mountain isn’t the only way on the Sunshine Coast to enjoy spectacular views, with many lookouts of course also accessible by road and permitting dogs.

 One of the most famous lookouts is the Glass House Mountains Lookout, located on the southern edge of the region.
 Dogs are allowed at the lookout, but not on the walking trail starting at the lookout (which doesn’t lead to any further lookouts).
 This lookout is most impressive for the number of mountains you can see, with signs naming each of the surrounding peaks.